timbru31/CookMe/README.txt

-Hi,

-this is the README of CookMe!
+This is the README of CookMe!
-For support visit the old forum thread: http://bit.ly/cookmebukkit or the new dev.bukkit.org page: http://bit.ly/cookmebukkitdev
+For support visit the old forum thread: http://bit.ly/cookmebukkit or the new dev.bukkit.org page: http://bit.ly/cookmebukkitdev Thanks for using!

 This plugin sends usage statistics!
 If you wish to disable the usage stats, look at plugins/PluginStats/config.yml!
 This plugin is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)